danahoppe/Genetic_Automata/README.md

 -------------------------------------------

-Open index.html in the browser to run
+Open index.html in the browser to run the program